 This is true.
 In the recent past companies like Kinder Morgan Inc (KMI) and General Electric (GE) have cut their dividends.
 They were considered dividend stalwarts but fell into a lot of trouble and had no choice but to cut dividends.
 However, for such companies there were always signs.
 Things like payout ratio which was increasing, financial health was deteriorating, too much debt, not being shareholder friendly etc. But most of these signs were identifiable.

 Dividends stocks do come with some risk but with right precautions you can avoid the risky one’s and choose the best dividend paying stocks for your portfolio.
+I created a free guide for you to get started on your journey to living off dividends.
 I discuss some key ratios, fundamentals, some important resources to look at while deciding to buy a dividend stock.
-Consider signing up for free updates to my blog and get the pdf version of the insights into dividend investing.
+It will show you how to get free access to Morningstar and Value Line reports and how to look at them from dividend point of view.
+I discuss how you can read most financial news articles from Seeking Alpha, WSJ, Barrons for free even if they are behind paywall!
+Consider signing up below and get the free pdf version of the insights into dividend investing research and how to keep your dividend income safe.